petershin/liferay-learn/docs/commerce/latest/en/developer-guide/promotions/adding-a-new-discount-rule-type.md

 ### Complete the Discount Rule Type

-The discount rule type is comprised of back-end logic for evaluating when to apply a discount rule to an order, logic to render UI inputs for the discount rule type, and the custom UI inputs themselves.
+The discount rule type is comprised of backend logic for evaluating when to apply a discount rule to an order, logic to render UI inputs for the discount rule type, and the custom UI inputs themselves.
 Follow these steps:

 * [Configure the `ServletContext` for the module.](#configure-the-servletcontext-for-the-module)
 * [Implement the `CommerceDiscountRuleTypeJSPContributor`'s `render` method.](#implement-the-commercediscountruletypejspcontributors-render-method)